So… You’re having a baby?

 Congrats, that is so exciting!
 ASF&D LOVES documenting birth stories–photo or film, or both at the same time (yes, both at the same time, if you want!)
 Here’s a couple things to keep in mind as you think about letting us document such a sacred & surreal experience for all involved:

-Usually, each birth story film is about 2-3 minutes long and birth story photos come with a disc or download link of all the images.
+Usually, each birth story film is about 2-3 minutes long and birth story photos come with a disc or download link of all the images, edited.

 I usually get to the hospital/birthing center when you’re about 8-9cm dilated (I live down the street from McKay-Dee & Ogden Regional) and get the footage of you laboring, the delivery, and the post-delivery events that follow directly (weight check, first time holding, kids seeing (if it’s within the 30-45 minutes post-delivery), etc. I am able to come back for any event later in your hospital stay for a small additional cost, if desired.

 I ask that you keep me informed as your due date gets closer with dilation, effacing, checkups, starting labor, and then heading to the hospital.
 Usually, I’ll have your hubby’s number as well since most times he’s the one keeping everyone informed (I mean, you’re the one giving birth right?!).
-I try to keep the days around your due date open and the week surrounding it flexible, but it’s not always guaranteed as babies sometimes come super early or super late.
-I typically have a backup photographer/videographer I can fall back on if necessary (they take the film clips/photos and I still edit).
+I try to keep the days around your due date open and the week surrounding it flexible, but it’s **NOT ALWAYS GUARANTEED** (hence my pricing vs. the pricing of a guaranteed birth photographer/videographer) as babies sometimes come super early or super late.
+With that said, I typically have a backup photographer/videographer I can fall back on if necessary (they take the film clips/photos and I still edit).

 The un-planned: I’ve done a several induction deliveries and they’ve all worked out just fine.
 Even a C-section will work though I’m not allowed to go into the surgical room for the actual delivery, there’s a lot to document with the prepping and directly after (since the C-section lasts about 30-45 minutes and then they will you back to your room immediately) with holding the baby for the first time!
 In this case (with film) your hubby could take some video clips and send them to me afterwards to put in the film as well!